10 College Degrees For People with Green Thumbs

 The majority of plant jobs necessitate constant movement and physical activity.
 Farmers, for example, frequently move around their farms, lift heavy objects, and engage in strenuous activities.

 Plant-related academic roles, such as ecologists, horticulturists, and arborists, entail spending long hours in the field collecting samples or inspecting plants.
-This level of activity can improve your overall fitness and stamina.
-It can also assist you in avoiding work-related health risks such as poor posture from sitting at a desk for too long.
+This level of activity can improve overall fitness and stamina and help avoid work-related health risks, such as poor posture from sitting at a desk for too long.

 Work outdoors